BuildOnViction/docs/docs/general/faq.md

 !!! quote "How to connect Metamask / MyEtherWallet with TomoChain mainnet?"

+    The followings are information used for configuring Metamask to connect to TomoChain Mainnet.

     - RPC endpoint: `https://rpc.tomochain.com`
 	- Chain ID: `88`
 	- Symbol: `TOMO`
 	- Network Name: `TomoChain Mainnet`

+    TomoChain is now supported by MyEtherWallet.
+    All you need to do is to choose `Network TOMO` in the supported network list in MyEtherWallet.

-	You can find the info about our Mainnet or Testnet on our [Networks](https://docs.tomochain.com/general/networks/) page
+	You can find the info about our Mainnet or Testnet on our [Networks](https://docs.tomochain.com/general/networks/) page.

+	Also, you can find out more detailed information about how to use different wallet types to connect to TomoChain Mainnet on [Connect your wallet](https://docs.tomochain.com/get-started/wallet/)

 !!! quote "Where can I buy TOMO? (exchanges)"
     You can trade TOMO on various exchanges.